 Append to a Python Tuple

-Because a tuple is immutable, you can not apend data to a tuple after it’s created.
+Because a tuple is immutable, you can not append data to a tuple after creating it.
 For the same reason, you can’t remove data from a tuple either.
-You can, of course, create a new tuple from the old one, and append the extra item(s) to it this way:
+You can, of course, create a new tuple from the old one and append the extra item(s) to it this way:

 >>> t1 = (1, 2, 3)